mamedev/mame/docs/source/techspecs/luareference.rst

 implement a particular interface.
 When iterating using ``pairs`` or ``ipairs``, devices are returned by walking the device tree depth-first in creation order.

 The index get operator looks up a device by tag.
-It returns ``nil`` no device with the specified tag is found, or if the device with the specified tag does not meet the type/interface requirements of the device enumerator.
+It returns ``nil`` if no device with the specified tag is found, or if the device with the specified tag does not meet the type/interface requirements of the device enumerator.
 The complexity is O(1) if the result is cached, but an uncached device lookup is expensive.
 The ``at`` method has O(n) complexity.